 - A UK upper second class degree or above, or the equivalent from an overseas institution.

-- Some level of previous study or evidence of skills in finance or quantitative methods is preferred.
+- Some level of previous study or evidence of skills in finance or quantitative methods is prefered

 Fees are charged per academic year as follows;

 - Year 1 First instalment: 50% less deposit payable before or during registration Second instalment: 50% payable by 31 January following the start of the programme

 - Year 2 First instalment: 50% payable before or during re-registration Second instalment: 50% payable by 31 January following the start of your second year

 Upon completion of an MSc in Finance and Investment our graduates career pathways are wide and varied.
 Many stay with their current employer with some using the knowledge and skills they have obtained to better fulfil their existing role while others are changing role within the organisation, for example moving from back to middle office or middle to front office.
 For some students the MSc is the catalyst for a more radical career change, recent examples include a barrister who moved into reinsurance and an application developer who moved to being a quantitative equity analyst.
 Our graduates are employed in all areas of finance from equity analysis to portfolio management and compliance to risk management, recent employers include J.P.
 Morgan, The Bank of England, Dimensional Fund Advisors, Bloomberg, Deutsche bank, UBS, Investec and Legal & General.